haydentherapper/LegoConstruction/documents/final.md

 I assume that all legal piece and variable placements are what the user desires.
 If something seems strange, I assume the user wanted to place the pieces in such a way, and will continue execution in this way.

+Finally, the program will catch the error if the user passes an invalid file to the main program.

 ### Tool support

 I would like to add interactive error checking at some point, but that does not currently exist.
 Additionally, when I put this in the web, I'd like to add basic IDE functionality, such as auto-completion and basic templating for the program.